slocke3/MNIST-Contrasive-Local-Learning-Networks/README.md

-# MNIST-CoupledLearning
+# MNIST-Contrastive-Local-Learning-Networks
- Classify the MNIST dataset with a linear flow network.
+ Classify the MNIST dataset with a linear Contrastive Local Learning Network.

  Required libraries:
  1. numpy